EddieTheCubeHead/accord.py/README.md

  - [x] Should be able to send app commands to the bot
  - [ ] Should be able to send discord events to the bot
  - [ ] Should provide the created mock data on fetches
- - [ ] Should have helpers for embeds, mentions and other common concepts of discord.py
+ - [x] Should have helpers for embeds, mentions and other common concepts of discord.py
+   - The helper doesn't currently fully cover embeds.
+Video, timestamp and local file attachment verification are not supported.
+The current feature set is fine enough for beta, more features will be added later.
  - [x] Should have API-documentation automatically generated from docstrings
  - [ ] Should have hand-made tutorial(s) and quickstart